Analogy-LogViewer/Analogy.LogViewer/README.md

 ## Usage

-Thre are 3 modes of operations:
+There are 3 modes of operations:
 - real time log server: a gRPC Windows service that can receive messages from any gRPC client and the Log viewer app can connect to it to show real time logs.
 - real time logs: different implementation that can receive logs in real time (e.g: Windows event log data provider that show event logs as they are created)
 - Offline mode: Parse log files.
 There are many different implemetations.